0800 0567 253

 Download course information in PDF format

-GCSE Film Studies will appeal to students interested in all forms of film.
-In the past, we have focused on superheroes and non-Hollywood films such as Yasmin.
+GCSE Film Studies will appeal to students interested in all forms of film: in the past, we have focused on superheroes and non-Hollywood films, such as Yasmin.
 Film is an important and engaging part of many people’s lives.
-Those who choose to take film studies bring with them a huge amount of excitement and enthusiasm for film that further motivates them in their course and future careers.
-In this course you will study: Component 1: Key developments in US film Three US films have been chosen for this component: one pair of mainstream films for comparison and one independently produced film.
-The mainstream films are: • Invasion of the Body Snatchers (Siegel, USA, 1956, PG) • E.T. the Extra Terrestrial (Spielberg, USA, 1982, U) The independent film is: • Juno (Reitman, USA, 2007, 12) Component 2: Global film: Narrative, representation and film style Three films are studied in this component, which include an English language film, a global non-English language film and a contemporary UK film (produced since 2010).
-The three films are: • Slumdog Millionaire (Boyle, UK, 2008, 15) • Spirited Away (Miyazaki, Japan, 2001) • Skyfall (Mendes, UK, 2012, 12)
+Those who choose to take Film Studies bring with them a huge amount of excitement and enthusiasm for film that further motivates them in their course and future careers.
+In this course, you will study the following.
+Component 1 – Key developments in US film Three US films have been chosen for this component: one pair of mainstream films for comparison and one independently produced film.
+The mainstream films are: • Invasion of the Body Snatchers (Siegel, USA, 1956), PG • E.T. the Extra Terrestrial (Spielberg, USA, 1982), U The independent film is: • Juno (Reitman, USA, 2007), 12 Component 2 – Global film: narrative, representation and film style Three films are studied in this component, including an English language film, a global non-English language film and a contemporary UK film (produced since 2010).
+The three films are: • Slumdog Millionaire (Boyle, UK, 2008), 15 • Spirited Away (Miyazaki, Japan, 2001), PG • Skyfall (Mendes, UK, 2012), 12

 What do I need to join?

 To enrol on the GCSE+ programme, applicants are expected to have a minimum grade profile of 2/3 in all subjects.
 Applicants will need to bring a marked piece of work to the interview.
 Entry tests in maths and English (and science if applying to a science subject) are required.
 The tests are usually held during the taster day.